🚀 NeuralGS: Bridging Neural Fields and 3D Gaussian Splatting for Compact 3D Representation

 📌 Abstract

-Recently, 3D Gaussian Splatting (3DGS) has gained popularity, demonstrating superior quality and rendering speed in novel view synthesis.
-However, 3DGS requires millions of 3D Gaussians, each with extensive associated attributes, resulting in significant storage and transmission costs.
-In contrast, neural fields like NeRF can represent complex 3D scenes with Multi-Layer Perceptron (MLP) neural networks using only a few megabytes.
-In this paper, we present a novel Gaussian compression method NeuralGS that effectively adopts the neural field representation to encode the attributes of 3D Gaussians with MLPs, requiring a small storage size even for a large-scale scene.However, naively fitting the Gaussian attributes with an MLP network leads to severely degenerated quality.
-To address this, we adopt a clustering strategy and fit the Gaussians with multiple tiny MLPs for different clusters, based on importance scores of Gaussians as fitting weights.We validate our approach on multiple datasets, achieving a 38x average model size reduction without harming the visual quality.
+3D Gaussian Splatting (3DGS) demonstrates superior quality and rendering speed, but with millions of 3D Gaussians and significant storage and transmission costs.
+Recent 3DGS compression methods mainly concentrate on compressing Scaffold-GS, achieving impressive performance but with an additional voxel structure and a complex encoding and quantization strategy.
+In this paper, we aim to develop a simple yet effective method called NeuralGS that explores in another way to compress the original 3DGS into a compact representation without the voxel structure and complex quantization strategies.
+Our observation is that neural fields like NeRF can represent complex 3D scenes with Multi-Layer Perceptron (MLP) neural networks using only a few megabytes.
+Thus, NeuralGS effectively adopts the neural field representation to encode the attributes of 3D Gaussians with MLPs, only requiring a small storage size even for a large-scale scene.
+To achieve this, we adopt a clustering strategy and fit the Gaussians with different tiny MLPs for each cluster, based on importance scores of Gaussians as fitting weights.
+We experiment on multiple datasets, achieving a 45$\times$ average model size reduction without harming the visual quality.
+The compression performance of our method on original 3DGS is comparable to the dedicated Scaffold-GS-based compression methods, which demonstrate the huge potential of directly compressing original 3DGS with neural fields.

 💡 Compression Method